 Seattle’s The Salt Riot released one of the most memorable albums in recent times – Dead Star – that lives up to the promise of what we call ‘The New Rock N Roll’.
 We connected with lead singer-songwriter and guitarist Julia Vidal via email to gain insight into this intriguing emerging band.

-THIS IS HARDCORE My first proper gig overseas went without any hitch whatsoever.
+My first proper gig overseas went without any hitch whatsoever.
 Got a nautical wheel stamp on my inner right wrist to indicate that I was on the guest list!
 (Well, it was the Neptune Theater).
 The Neptune was a small venue with ornate trimmings and classical ambience.
 Stained glass images of gods and goddesses of the sea.
 Arrived early and was actually carded (!) as the floor was meant for ‘+21’ only!

 Opening band Cymbals Eat Guitars started at 8pm in the dot and played a lively 30-odd minute set punctuated by energy, passion and musical endeavor.
 Playing mostly songs from the new LP, LOSE, the crowd was suitably impressed and for me the final two songs viz “Jackson” & “Laramie” were outstanding with singer/guitarist Joseph D’Agostino and drummer Andrew Dole, the focal points.
 Definitely a band with tremendous potential as their style mixes up decades of rock & pop influences intelligently.
 I would love to see them do a full set in Singapore!